cnlog/ImeStudy/Study.md

 - CONFIRMED: It has CS_IME and CS_GLOBALCLASS class styles.
 - CONFIRMED: It has the window text of `"MSCTFIME UI"`.
 - CONFIRMED: The process ID of it is same as the process ID of the application.
-- CONFIRMED: The thread ID of it is different from the thread ID of the application.
+- CONFIRMED: The thread ID of it is same as the thread ID of the application.

 See also:
 [images/win10/IME-UI-1.png](images/win10/IME-UI-1.png),